 What is the purpose of a house survey?

-In Ireland, a pre-purchase house survey is designed to give you a professional opinion on the overall condition of the property so that you can make an informed decision on whether or not to proceed with the purchase and sign contracts.
+Our surveys and service are specifically designed for people on the house buying journey and are designed to give you a professional opinion on the overall condition of the property so that you can make an informed decision on whether or not to proceed with the purchase and sign contracts.

 What is included in a survey?